parse-community/Parse-SDK-Flutter/docs/migrate-1-0-28.md

 # Migrate your Flutter application to version 1.0.28

-Strating with version 1.0.28, this repository is now seperated in a pure dart (parse_server_sdk) and a flutter package (parse_server_sdk_flutter).
+Starting with version 1.0.28, this repository is now separated in a pure dart (parse_server_sdk) and a flutter package (parse_server_sdk_flutter).
-This was done in order to provide a dart package for the parse-server, while keeping maintainance simple.
+This was done in order to provide a dart package for the parse-server, while keeping maintenance simple.
 You can find both packages in the package directory.

 ### 1. pubspec.yaml